Reading Challenge: Student Edition

 12 Months, 12 Books!

 The Reading Challenge: Massachusetts Student Edition gives students of all ages a chance to set and meet the goal of reading a book each month in a specific category and to share their experience within their reading community.
+Readers of any age are invited to participate, however, our book recommendations range from Picture Book up to Young Adult.

 How the challenge works (for students and families):